Diman198B/Welbex/README.md

 # Welbex

 ## Description:
-Welbex is a landing page based on the Graceful Degradation principle.
-The site is adaptive, designed according to the layout from Figma.
-When laying out, I adhered to "pixel perfect" for layout versions.
+Welbex is a one-page, adaptive website, designed according to the layout from Figma.

 ## Launch:
 1. Save or clone the repository on your PC.